 Polar RegionsClimate change is even being felt at the ends of the earth, where it’s heating up the earth’s icy polar regions.
 As temperatures rise, sea ice is shrinking, glaciers are retreating, and permafrost is thawing.
 In fact, the Arctic is warming twice as fast as the rest of the planet and is expected to become ice-free during the summer months before mid-century.
 As warming temperatures alter the landscape of these frozen environments, animals that depend on ice for their survival will struggle to adapt.
 As their habitats disappear, species such as polar bears, penguins, and walruses will face an uncertain future and could even go extinct.

 We help individuals and organizations quantify their travel or business emissions.

 We help travelers and tourism businesses understand how their activities contribute to climate change impacts.

 We help travelers and tourism businesses adopt responsible practices that lower the amount of CO2 they produce.

 Did You Know?

 Take Climate Action

 Calculate & Offset Carbon

-Transform the climate impact of your travels.
-Click below to calculate and offset your emissions via our online carbon footprint calculator.
+Calculate and offset your travel emissions via our online carbon footprint calculator.